yufeikang/mcp-proxy/README.md

                         Environment variables used when spawning the server.
 Can be used multiple times.

 SSE server options:
-  --sse-port SSE_PORT   Port to expose a SSE server on.
-Default is a random port --sse-host SSE_HOST   Host to expose a SSE server on.
+  --sse-port SSE_PORT   Port to expose an SSE server on.
+Default is a random port --sse-host SSE_HOST   Host to expose an SSE server on.
 Default is 127.0.0.1

 Examples:
   mcp-proxy http://localhost:8080/sse
-  mcp-proxy --api-access-token YOUR_TOKEN http://localhost:8080/sse
+  mcp-proxy --headers Authorization 'Bearer YOUR_TOKEN' http://localhost:8080/sse
   mcp-proxy --sse-port 8080 -- your-command --arg1 value1 --arg2 value2
   mcp-proxy your-command --sse-port 8080 -e KEY VALUE -e ANOTHER_KEY ANOTHER_VALUE
 ```